 I let mine run for anywhere between 20-30 minutes, or until it starts spilling out the sides.
 But really.
 That happens more often then I'd like to admit (haha).

-What’s In This Chai Ice Cream
+Ingredients In Chai Ice Cream

 The ingredients are beyond simple.
 Here's what goes inside this chai ice cream.